BrandonL1997/-liri-node-app/README.md

 # -liri-node-app
 in this assignment you are using node to input information and use an API to get back data that you asked for.
-Example would be asking node to Spotify-that-song and it was use the spotify API to get your results for you. the same can be done for movies.
+Example would be asking node to Spotify-that-song and it was use the spotify API to get your results for you. the same can be done for movies. '

+Concert-this wasn't working because the server had reached capacity

 <a href="http://www.freeimagehosting.net/commercial-photography/"><img src="https://i.imgur.com/fXA1b5l.png" alt="Commercial Photography"></a>